Exercise 02

 {ggplot2} uses naming conventions to organize the scale functions.
 This isn’t the same for every function but they look something like: “scale_”.
 So, scale_fill_viridis_d() applies the Viridis color scale to a discrete variable mapped to the fill aesthetic.

-Use the data to create a plot and take a look at the colors set when you use scale_color_viridis_c():
+Use the data to create a map and take a look at the colors set when you use scale_fill_viridis_c():

 The ColorBrewer scales are designed for use with thematic maps.
 Use ?scale_color_brewer() to pull up the documentation for this function and review the information on the type and palette parameters.